chanmj96/CS122B/README.md

 # MovieJunkies
 This project is a web application that allows customers to browse/search for movie information, add interesting movies to their shopping cart, and check out.
+See the web app running at http://chanmj96.asuscomm.com:8888/CS122B/.
 The following figure shows the flow of this website's interface.

 ![Alt text](design-diagram.jpg?raw=true "Design Diagram")